top of page

 Paying Attention to Your Dashboard

-Updated: Mar 15, 2021
+• Mar 4, 2021

 Jesus often used metaphors and pictures in his teaching.
 A metaphor can allow us to access a truth more easily and fully.
 Consider the dashboard of your car with all the gauges and warning lights; consider the dashboard for you.
-Are there warning lights and gauges for our life?
+Are there warning lights and gauges for my life?
 We learned to operate our car and pay attention to the dashboard—we can steward our life well as we learn to read the dashboard of our life with wisdom and skill, especially as the Spirit guides.
 Proverbs 4:23 reminds us to guard our hearts… this is one way to think about this exhortation.

 The dashboard of our inner life?